 Scientists estimate that the average person has a set point range of about ten to twenty pounds, meaning at any given time, there is a ten-to-twenty-pound range at which your body will be comfortable and not resist attempts to change.
 The set point, it would appear, is very good at supervising fat storage, but it cannot tell the difference between dieting and starvation.

-Many people who diet also experience uncontrollable urges to binge.
+Many people who diet also experience uncontrollable urges to eat more food.
 That is because their bodies are asking for more food than is being provided in order to function properly.
 Just as your metabolism will slow down when you go under your body’s set point, it will also increase if you go above it.
-The body will try to fight against the weight gain by increasing its metabolic rate and raising its temperature to try and burn off the unwanted calories.
+The body will try to fight against weight gain by increasing its metabolic rate and raising its temperature to try and burn off the unwanted calories.
 Dieting research demonstrates that the body has more than one way to defend its fat stores.
-Long-term caloric deprivation, in a way that is not clear, acts as a signal for the body to turn down its metabolic rate.
+Long-term caloric deprivation in a way that is not yet clear, acts as a signal for the body to turn down its metabolic rate.
 Calories are burned more slowly, so that even a meager diet almost suffices to maintain weight.
-The body reacts to stringent dieting as though famine has set in.
-Because of this biological response, dieting becomes progressively less effective, and as countless dieters have experienced, a plateau is reached at which further weight loss seems all but impossible.
+At West Medical, we explain to our patient in Los Angeles that the body reacts to stringent dieting as though famine has set in.
+The body’s biological response means dieting becomes progressively less effective, and as countless dieters have experienced, a plateau is reached at which further weight loss seems all but impossible.

-However, there are a number of individuals who have tried everything to lose weight, from diets to exercise, and everything else in between, without much solid results.
+However, there are a number of individuals who have tried everything to lose weight, from diets to exercise and everything else in between, without solid results.
 For those in that category, there are other options to help you.
 Now is the time to reclaim control over your weight loss journey.
-At West Medical, our physicians are dedicated to individualized treatment, ensuring that your specific needs are met.
-In addition, we offer consultations and FREE seminars in which a member of our surgical team can personally address any questions or concerns you may have regarding our weight loss procedures.
-To learn more about these weight loss options, call us at (855) 690 – 0565 and schedule your consultation today!
+At West Medical, our weight loss physicians in Los Angeles and throughout Southern California are dedicated to individualized treatment, ensuring that your specific needs are met.
+In addition, we offer consultations and free seminars in which a member of our surgical team can personally address any questions or concerns you may have regarding our weight loss procedures.